 Effective teaching begins with a lesson plan.
 A lesson is like a road trip that requires a map: the final destination or goal cannot be reached without carefully planning each stop along the way.
 A lesson plan is the map.
-The steps in a lesson plan help learners to reach lesson objectives, which are the final destination of the trip teachers and students are taking together, successfully.
+The steps in a lesson plan help learners reach lesson objectives, which are the final destination of the trip teachers and students are taking together, successfully.

-A good lesson plan has got many benefits.
-It helps teachers to prepare for the lesson and it includes gathering or creating the materials needed to make the activities successful.
-It lays out step-by-step instructions that provide a guide for every moment in the lesson.
+A good lesson plan has many benefits.
+It helps teachers prepare for class and includes gathering or creating the materials needed to make the activities successful.
+It lays out step-by-step instructions that provide a guide for every moment in class.
 But most importantly, it requires teachers to define objectives for the lesson and plan activities in a sequence that will ensure student success.